 - To obtain a new loan, you must have adequate equity available to pay off the existing PACE loan.

-- You must have at least 10% equity in their homes.
+- You must have at least 10% equity in your homes.

 - You must be current in paying your mortgage and property taxes in the last 12 months.